brittlewis12/witness-budgets/witness-budgets-v3.md

 - Budget inference for metaprogramming and elaboration-time computation

 **Impredicativity note:** Lean and Coq's impredicative `Prop` universe introduces non-constructive aspects orthogonal to witness budgets.
 Impredicative quantification (defining a proposition by quantifying over all propositions including itself) can hide computational content even without LEM or AC.
 For example, `∀ P : Prop, P → P` is impredicative and erases during extraction.
 The witness budget framework focuses on oracle effects (LEM, AC variants); full constructive discipline would also require predicative foundations or explicit tracking of impredicative definitions.
 This represents a separate axis of constructive content beyond the C0–C5 scale, potentially addressable via universe level tracking or predicativity linters in future work.

+**Linter behavior for impredicativity:** The current budget linter *does not* demote or penalize a proof that merely quantifies over `Prop`; we conservatively treat impredicative definitions as budget-neutral (neither bumping nor reducing budget).
+A proof using impredicative `Prop` receives the same budget as it would in a predicative formulation, unless it also invokes LEM/AC/etc. This is a pragmatic choice; a stricter discipline would flag impredicativity separately.

 The pragmatic inference algorithm described here is conservative (may over-approximate budgets) and refinable via explicit `@[witness_budget]` annotations.
 It provides actionable telemetry for library-scale adoption while these theoretical questions are resolved.